aidamanna/browsenator/README.md

 ##### Local testing

 By default local testing is set to false.
-You can enable it by setting `local_testing` to `true:
+You can enable it by setting `local_testing` to `true`:

 ```ruby
 Browsenator.for(:chrome, remote: :browserstack, local_testing: true)